browserslist/browserslist/README.md

 maintained node versions
 ```

-Developers set versions list in queries like `last 2 version`
+Developers set their version lists using queries like `last 2 version`
 to be free from updating versions manually.
 Browserslist will use [`caniuse-lite`] with [Can I Use] data for this queries.